-- 1. In order to exhibit in Geology, the 4-H member must be enrolled in: Geology Geology-Introduction to the Study of the Earth Pub.
+- In order to exhibit in Geology, the 4-H member must be enrolled in: Geology - Geology-Introduction to the Study of the Earth Pub.
 MH0603 - 2.
 See General Project Guidelines.
 Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations. - 3.
-County may submit three (3) entries for state fair and one (1) entry to the Ready4Life class.
+County may submit three (3) entries for state fair and one (1) entry to the Ready4Life class. - 4.
+Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+Specimens are not limited to Illinois locations.